Tetrahedral Core in a Sea of Competing Magnetic Phases in Graphene: Raw calculated phase diagram

-{\it Appendix D: Calculated phase diagram--} Fig.\,\ref{Fig_Phase_Diag_raw} shows our calculated raw data for the magnetic ground-state phase diagram, and Fig.\,\ref{fig:2D_proj_6x6} shows the magnetic configurations in the $6 \times 6$ supercell found at $N_e \le 0.75$.
-To determine the different domains, we used several order parameters (see also Fig.\,\ref{Fig_Order_parameters}).
-The scalar product was mainly utilized for the transition between the Ferrimagnetic and Y orders using the sharp change in value (we can see the heavy drop around $N_e=0.7175$), although it was also useful to confirm the transition going from Y to pseudo-tetrahedral (Tetra$^*$).
-We define this magnetic alignment thanks to the average of the spin-spin correlations within a supercell as:
+Figure \ref{Fig_Phase_Diag_raw} shows our calculated raw data for the magnetic ground-state phase diagram, and Fig.\,\ref{fig:2D_proj_6x6} shows the magnetic configurations in the $6 \times 6$ supercell found at $N_e \le 0.75$.
+To determine the different domains, we used several order parameters (see also Fig.\,\ref{Fig_Order_parameters} and section \ref{sec:OP}).
+The scalar product was mainly utilized for the transition between the ferrimagnetic and Y orders using the sharp change in value (we can see the heavy drop around $N_e=0.7175$ in Fig.\,\ref{Fig_Order_parameters}), although it was also useful to confirm the transition going from Y to pseudo-tetrahedral (Tetra$^*$).
+We define this magnetic alignment thanks to the average of the spin-spin correlations within a supercell in Eq.\,(\ref{Scal_prod}).

-where $N_{\rm zone}$ corresponds to sites inside a $2\times2$ subcell in the middle of our $6\times6$ lattice.
 Similarly, the vector product was used for detecting the appearance of the Tetra$^*$ order.
-Indeed, as defined below, this parameter yields zero for the previous order (Y and Y$^*$) while it is non-zero for Tetra$^*$.
-We call the corresponding magnetic twist order parameter,
+Indeed, as defined in Eq.\,(\ref{Vect_prod}), this parameter yields zero for the previous order (Y and Y$^*$) while it is non-zero for Tetra$^*$.
 The above order parameters made it possible to accurately determine the boundaries of the domains in the left-hand part of the phase diagram ($N_e \le 0.75$), with exactly the same magnetic order found for the $6\times6$ (Fig.\,\ref{fig:2D_proj_6x6}) and $24\times24$ supercell calculations (see, e.g., Fig.\,\ref{Fig_Order_parameters}).

 As explained in the main text, the results obtained on the right-hand side ($N_e > 0.75$) are not identical for calculations in the $6\times6$ and $24\times24$ supercells.
-However, the orders found in the smaller supercell ($6\times6$) are often also found locally also in the larger one ($24\times24$).
-A criterion common to calculations in both cells is the non-zero value of the spin structure factor (Eq.\,(\ref{Eq_SpinStrucFact})) for specific $\bm{q}$: $S_M = S(\bm{q}=M)$ and $S_X = S(\bm{q}=X)$ corresponding to $2\times2$ and $3\times3$ periodicity (or approximate periodicity), respectively (see Fig.\,\ref{Fig_Phase_Diag}(c)).
+However, the orders found in the smaller supercell ($6\times6$) are often also found locally in the larger one ($24\times24$).
+A criterion common to calculations in both cells is the non-zero value of the spin structure factor (Eq.\,(\ref{Eq_SpinStrucFact})) for specific $\bm{q}$: $S_M = S(\bm{q}=M)$ and $S_X = S(\bm{q}=X)$ corresponding to $2\times2$ and $3\times3$ periodicity (or approximate periodicity), respectively (see Fig.\,\ref{Fig_Phase_Diag}(c)). \end{appendix}